nnewdorf/flash_cards/README.md

 # flash_cards

-Load a json file with flash cards into a simple UI for study.
+A simple Flutter UI to load and manipulate flash cards from a JSON file.

 ## JSON Format Example
 ```